-Crystal Palace Communications Plan : Sample Poster
+Crystal Palace Communications Plan: Posters

-Public information posters will contain construction updates with up-to-date site plans, traffic flow changes, relevant renderings, and site representative contact information.
+Public information posters will contain construction updates with up-to-date site plans, traffic flow changes, relevant renderings, and project contact information.
 These posters will be formatted in 24 x 36 inch and be printed on weatherproof gatorboard.
 They will be adhered to the construction fencing on both South Monarch and East Hyman.
 Specific locations and number of posters will be cleared with the Planning Department prior to mounting.